Selfworth

 When you tell yourself something you don't believe, your mind doesn't just accept it.
 It mounts a defense.
 Say "I am lovable" while a quieter voice is sure you're not, and that voice doesn't go quiet.
 It gets louder, lining up every reason the statement is false.
 So the affirmation, far from soothing you, hands the inner critic a microphone.

 This is one of the most studied findings on positive self-statements.
-In a 2009 experiment by Wood and colleagues, people with low self-esteem who repeated a flattering self-statement felt *worse* afterward than those who said nothing, while people who already felt good got a small lift.
-The technique helped the people who needed it least and stung the ones it was sold to.
-That's the backfire you're feeling.
+In a 2009 experiment by Wood and colleagues, people with low self-esteem who repeated a flattering self-statement felt worse afterward than those who said nothing, while people who already felt good got a small lift.
+It's worth being honest about the science: a later study (Flynn & Bordieri, 2020) didn't reproduce that result, and it found no benefit either.
+So the careful read isn't that affirmations are dangerous.
+It's quieter and more useful.
+There's no good evidence they help the people who reach for them most, and when you don't believe them they can sit there hollow.

 It isn't you doing it wrong